Wanjugu1274/Moringa-Core-Week-13-Independent-Project/README.md

 behavior from data that they have collected over the past year.
 More specifically, they would like to learn the characteristics of customer groups.

-# Description for individuals most likely to click on ads
-A Kenyan entrepreneur has created an online cryptography course and would want to advertise it on her blog.
-She currently targets audiences originating from various countries.
-In the past, she ran ads to advertise a related course on the same blog and collected data in the process.
-She would now like to employ your services as a Data Science Consultant to help her identify which individuals are most likely to click on her ads.

 # Experimental Design
 * Problem Definition
 * Data Sourcing